 Dimensions: Between 3-1/2 by 5 inches and 6-1/8 by 11-1/2 inches.
-To qualify for the card price, cards must be between 3-1/2 by the name of the sender (company or individual), must be printed directly on the mailpiece.
+To qualify for the card price, cards must be between 3-1/2 by 5 inches and 4-1/4 by 6 inches.
+Larger postcard sizes are mailable, but they are charged at the regular First-Class Mail letter price.
+Postcard thickness must be between the name of the sender (company or individual), must be printed directly on the mailpiece.